What basic rights do people have if ICE stops them? A lawyer explains

 A sense of anxiety is gripping many noncitizen residents of the United States.

-The second Trump administration kicked off with a shock and awe effort aimed at arresting and deporting many immigrants without legal status.
-But across the country, stories are now emerging of both longtime legal permanent residents and visa holders being detained by Immigration and Customs Enforcement and other immigration officers.
+The second Trump administration kicked off with a shock-and-awe effort aimed at arresting and deporting many immigrants without legal status.
+But across the country, stories are now emerging of both longtime legal permanent residents and visa holders being detained by Immigration and Customs Enforcement (ICE) and other immigration officers.

 Öztürk was lawfully in the U.S. under a student visa.
 She was then sent to a detention center in Louisiana.
 Last year, Öztürk co-authored an op-ed in the Tufts University student newspaper criticizing the school's response to the war in Gaza.